The FTC Proposes to Ban Employment Non-Compete Clauses

 This article is presented by the Law Office of Kenneth Charles Greene.
 All copyrightable text, the selection, arrangement, and presentation of all materials (including information in the public domain), and the overall design of this presentation are the property of the Law Office of Kenneth Charles Greene.
 All rights reserved.
 Permission is granted to download and reprint materials from this article for the purpose of viewing, reading, and retaining for reference.
 Any other copying, distribution, retransmission, or modification of information or materials from this article, whether in electronic or hard copy form, without the express prior written permission of Kenneth C. Greene, is strictly prohibited.
 The materials available from this article are for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
 Use of and access to these materials does not create an attorney-client relationship between the Law Office of Kenneth Charles Greene and the user or viewer.
 The opinions expressed herein are the opinions of the individual author.

-Last modified: February 7, 2023Ken Greene is an attorney and Editor of Leasing News.
+Last modified: February 7, 2023Ken Greene is an attorney with the Law Office of Kenneth Charles Greene.
 To contact Ken, email: ken@kengreenelaw.com.